sashankr98/nvim-jester/lua/README.md

 ## TODOs

+- Add support for other cli options.
-- Support passing cli options to the "execute_test" commands
+- Support passing cli options to the "execute_test" commands.
+- Support test debugging